-- Section 1-Overview provides a brief overview of the DSP56603, describes the structure of this document, and lists other documentation necessary to use this chip. - Section 2-Signal/Connection Description provides a description of the signals present on the pins of the DSP56603, and how these signals are grouped into the various interfaces. - Section 3-Memory Maps describes the on-chip memory, structures, registers, and interfaces. - Section 4-Core Configuration describes the registers that must be programmed to properly configure the DSP56600 core when using the DSP56603. - Section 5-External Memory Interface (Port A) describes the external memory interface, which is also referred to as Port A. - Section 6-GPIO describes the dedicated General Purpose Input/Output (GPIO) interface, and the alternate GPIO functionality provided on certain on-chip interfaces.
+- Section 1-DSP56602 Overview provides a brief overview of the DSP56602, describes the structure of this document, and lists other documentation necessary to use this chip. - Section 2-Signal/Connection Description provides a description of the signals present on the pins of the DSP56602, and how these signals are grouped into the various interfaces. - Section 3-Memory Maps describes the on-chip memory, structures, registers, and interfaces. - Section 4-Core Configuration describes the registers that must be programmed to properly configure the DSP56600 core when using the DSP56602. - Section 5-External Memory Interface (Port A) describes the External Memory Interface, which is also referred to as Port A. - Section 6-GPIO describes the dedicated General Purpose Input/Output (GPIO) interface, and the alternate GPIO functionality provided on certain on-chip interfaces. - Section 7- Host Interface (HI08) describes the 8-bit HI08 Host Interface. - Section 8-Synchronous Serial Interface describes the 16-bit Synchronous Serial Interface (SSI), which communicates with devices such as codecs, other DSPs, microprocessors, and peripherals, to provide the primary data input path.
+The SSI is a part of Port C.